 Taberna Quinto Tramo is one of the most popular tapas places in town, family-run with a very creative menu.
 The patatas bravas really stood out.

 Le Lechuga is a fun, popular place for tapas and cheap beer on a busy street corner.

-Michelin-starred Bardal is gorgeous and delicious, the place to go in Ronda for fine dining.
+Michelin-starred Bardal is gorgeous and delicious, the place to go for fine dining.

 Al-zahra is good if you are looking for Moroccan food.